embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 NOTE: If you are not interested in using a third party pipeline, you can skip to the next section to [see the rest of the breaking changes needed to migrate a Dapp to Embark 4](#New-Web3-plugin).

 ### Converting to another pipeline
+Converting to a third party pipeline is easy.
+This can be done with three simple improvements that Embark 4 has made available for us.
+#### Artifact generation directory
 The first thing you might want to do is change or add the new `generationDir` property in `embark.json`.
 This property tells Embark where to generation the various artifacts that you will need to build your Dapp.
 Most of those artifacts were already generated before, but were inside the `.embark/` folder.

 Since most file pipelines need those files inside the source folder, we're going to put `generationDir` as your selected pipeline's source folder.
 For example,  create-react-app (CRA) has `src/` as source folder.